kinectron/kinectron/memory-bank/activeContext.md

      - Point cloud visualization implemented
      - Lossless WebP compression preserving all depth values
      - "Stop Stream" button now working correctly in streamTest.html
+   - Skeleton feed fully implemented:
+     - Fixed initialization issue that prevented the feed from working on first button click
+     - Implemented a more robust approach to starting and stopping the body tracking system
+     - Improved error handling and state management
+     - Body data now successfully streaming from application to client

 3. **Debugging System**: